niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/4/theory.md

 _Give an explanation for each answer._

 1. The insert will require 3 reads of the B+ tree, and then one write.
-Then it will read on average 1.2 blocs and write once.
+Then it will read on average 1.2 blocks and write once.
 Total 4.2 reads and 2 writes, 6.2 block accesses.
 2. Can use the hash directly, 1.2 accesses
 3. 3 reads in the B+ tree, pluss 1.2 reads per hit.
 Total: 3+1.2*#OfHansen
 4. WHERE salary > 100000 forces a complete search.
 All 1250 blocks are accessed.